 General.
 The Contractor shall confirm the orientation of the traffic service installation and its door side with the Engineer, prior to installation.
 All conduit entrances into the service installation shall be sealed with a pliable waterproof material.

 Ground mounted.
-The service installation shall be mounted plumb and level on the foundation and fastened to the anchor bolts with hot-dipped galvanized or stainless steel nuts and washers.
+The service installation shall be mounted plumb and level on the foundation and fastened to the anchor bolts with hot-dipped galvanized or stainless-steel nuts and washers.
 The space between the bottom of the enclosure and top of the foundation shall be caulked at the base with silicone.

 Basis of Payment.
 The service installation will be paid for at the contract unit price per each for SERVICE INSTALLATION, GROUND MOUNTED.
 The Type A foundation which includes the ground rod will be paid for separately.